Welcome to our next IATSO Conference in Vilnius, Lithuania!

 - Franca Cortoni (Canada): Female sexual offenders: A special subgroup

-- Theresa Gannon (UK): Future directions in sexual offending: Cognition, emotion, and motivation
+- Theresa Gannon (UK): Future directions in sexual offending: Is treatment effective?

 - R. Karl Hanson (Canada): Release from the sex offender label: Years offence free and dynamic reassessment